 We can’t choose what happens, but we can choose how we respond to what happens.
 We can choose the meaning we assign to what happens.
 We can choose not to blame and instead to learn from unfortunate events.
 If we are really stuck, we can choose to get some help with seeing a new perspective on the issue.

 How are you doing with causing your life?
 Want some help?
 Head over to Facebook and I’ll be happy to offer support.
-Or get How to Tame Your Thought Monster and learn a really simple model for helping you and your kids cause your lives in whatever wonderful ways you choose!
+Or get the Thought Monster Series and learn a really simple model for helping you and your kids cause your lives in whatever wonderful ways you choose!